Miohippus

-Miohippus (meaning "small horse") was a genus of prehistoric horse existing longer than most Equidae.
-Miohippus lived in what is now North America from 32 to 25 million years ago, during the late Eocene to late Oligocene.
+Miohippus (meaning "small horse") is an extinct genus of horse existing longer than most Equidae.
+It lived in what is now North America from 32 to 25 million years ago, during the late Eocene to late Oligocene.
 According to the Florida Museum of Natural History, Othniel Charles Marsh first believed Miohippus lived during the Miocene and thus named the genus using this incorrect conclusion.
 More recent research provides evidence that Miohippus actually lived during the Paleogene period.

 Miohippus species are commonly referred to as the three-toed horses.
 Their range was from Alberta, Canada to Florida to California.

 Taxonomy

 The type species of Miohippus, M. annectens, was named by Marsh in 1874.
 It is classified as a member of the subfamily Anchitheriinae following MacFadden (1998).